eye-division/fete-day-site/_projects/greenham-war-and-peace.md

 ---
-title: 'Greenham: 100 Years of War and Peace'
+title: 'Greenham: One Hundred Years of War and Peace'
 description: >-
   A unique and exciting, large-scale outdoor community event will be held on Friday 8th and Saturday 9th September 2017 at Greenham Common.
 Internationally